Cotypist alternative

 The best Cotypist alternative

 Cotypist is a good app — a local LLM that predicts your next words as ghost text in any field, with Tab to accept.
 If you’re here, it’s usually for one reason: the monthly subscription.
-Shadowtype gives you the same on-device experience as a one-time purchase, with zero telemetry.
-Same private autocomplete, owned instead of rented.
+Shadowtype gives you the same on-device experience free and open source, with zero telemetry.
+Same private autocomplete, no bill.

 • Zero telemetry